nikeedw/text-encryption/README.md

-Text Encryption using vanila JS
+Text Encryption using vanilla JS